 What Is V-Line Jaw Surgery?

-V-line jaw surgery aims at contouring and slimming down the lower jaw to create a more streamlined profile.
+V-line jaw surgery aims at facial contouring by slimming down the lower jaw to create a more streamlined profile.
 It mainly encompasses three critical elements to shape the lower face, including the mandible bone, angles of the jaw, and the chin.

 The term V-line surgery was coined initially by South Asian surgeons who had referred to this procedure as Asian V-line.